Mohammad Iqbal Azizi

 Mohammad Iqbal Azizi is an ethnic Pashtun politician in Afghanistan, who served as Governor of Laghman from March 2010 to September 2012.
 He previously served as head of the Education Department in Nangarhar Province.

 Early life

 Azizi was born into a well-known Pashtun family in Afghanistan.
-He belongs to the Azizi tribe, sub-clan of the influential Kheshgi Afghans.
+He belongs to the Azizi tribe, a sub-clan of the influential Kheshgi tribe.